 But that’s not entirely accurate.

-There is little doubt that football has a complicated history with modern metrics.
+There is little doubt that football has a complicated history with advanced metrics.
 In one respect, the practice of quantitative analysis as a way to gain a tactical advantage has been part of the game for decades, and some organizations would be offended by an out-of-touch label.
 The league itself toyed with a system to better rank quarterback play for 30 years before commissioner Pete Rozelle’s committee on the subject finally established the groundbreaking passer rating formula to determine the NFL’s passing leader starting in 1973.

 The flip side, however, is that general managers and coaches aren’t likely to fully embrace analytics until they have the confidence to make unconventional, data-driven roster moves, player evaluations, lineup changes and game-day decisions without fear of getting fired.
-And that’s entirely understandable: Careers are short and the expectation to win immediately is ever present.
+And that’s entirely understandable: Careers are short and the expectation to win immediately is ever-present.
 In those circumstances, embracing what may be seen as unconventional is a difficult step to take.